syk2021/cpsc482/code.md

     To overcome these shortcomings, having models consider test cases may be useful.
 Test cases in this model are used to evaluate the solutions, but in the case that a problem description is changed, test cases can help the program devise better solutions.
-Studies such as Zhang et al (2023) suggest that applying a planning algorithm in the transformer generation process may be helful, as ideal code generation "[would] stop early in the generaiton process" when it realizes that output would be wrong and "bias the generation process towards generating generating successful programs" that would ultimately pass more test cases.
+Studies such as Zhang et al. (2023) suggest that applying a planning algorithm in the transformer generation process may be helful, as ideal code generation "[would] stop early in the generaiton process" when it realizes that output would be wrong and "bias the generation process towards generating generating successful programs" that would ultimately pass more test cases.
 In addition, improved natural language processing techniques